| Collector Edition

 "The Koumartzis familia have been making replicas of ancient Greek instruments for many years, used by famous lyre players.
 They also contribute to their musical passions through research and collaborations." - Ancient History Encyclopedia.
 Read the extended tribute here.

 "My ancient Kithara, handcrafted by Luthieros Music Instruments, is for me a very interesting challenge.
 As an instrument is both old and new.
 It carries a history of many centuries and at the same time_ it is a very modern challenge that requires a creative approach to musical archetypes.
 After many experiments […] I discover that this instrument has but many extensions and features that are not noticeable at first glance.
 The construction is both sturdy and thin, and made of quality woods, which are eclectic, stylish and durable." - Ross Daly, a professional world musician of Irish descent.

 "Absolutely fantastic!
 A truly wonderfully crafted instrument.
 I can’t put it down.
 It feels wonderful to play and is transporting me back in time." - Sarah Tilsley, West Sussex, U.K. (verified review through Etsy.com).

-The Unique lyre of Euterpe – ancient Greek lyre
+Lyre of Muse Euterpe (9 strings) – ancient Greek lyre